 But it doesn’t work that way.
 Jesus is not a vending machine.
 We don’t tell Him what needs to happen and then tap our foot until He does it.
 We don’t bark orders or make demands.
 And you know what?

 We are not puppets that He manipulates or minions that He orders around.
 We are humans that are deeply loved and cared for.
 We are men and women He has proudly created with high expectations.
 Expectations to live for a greater purpose.

 Though entertainment, communication and hot food are at the push of a button, healing a hurt, changing an attitude or ceasing a bad habit are not.
 They require walking closely with our Heavenly Father.
 Asking questions, listening, obeying, surrendering, believing…

 Allowing Jesus to transform areas of our lives takes effort.
 But it is so worth it!
 Nothing compares to knowing at the core of your being that you have let go of bitterness, walked away from a destructive habit, or been healed from a wrenching disappointment.

 “And with God all things are possible.”
 (Matthew 19:26)

 But we have to come to Him.
 Sit with Him.
 Listen to Him.
 And follow His lead.
 We can’t settle for a push-of-the-button experience with Him and expect our lives to be different.

 Are you ready for more in your life?
 Don’t settle for an instant Jesus.
 He doesn’t exist.
 Rather, make time for the One who does.
 You won’t be disappointed.

-Read John 15:1-8 today and journal, make a list or think through what it means to be connected to Jesus.
+Read John 15:1-8 today and record a list of what it means to be connected to Jesus.
 Identify one change you need to make in order to stay connected.

 Don't want to miss a blog?
 Subscribe here!